OfficeDev/office-ui-fabric-core/ghdocs/FEATURES.md

 </html>
 ```

-######Language-optimized fonts
+###Language-optimized fonts
 By default, Fabric presents all text using the Western European character set of Segoe UI.
 For languages with other characters, Fabric will either serve a version of Segoe UI with a different character set or use a system font.

-The HTML “lang” attribute specifies the language of the element's content.
+The HTML **lang** attribute specifies the language of the element's content.
 This is typically applied to the root HTML element, where it will be inherited by the entire page.
 In this example the entire page is in Thai.
 ```html
 <html lang="th-TH">...</html>
 ```

-For pages with content in multiple languages, the “lang” attribute can be applied to individual elements.
+For pages with content in multiple languages, the **lang** attribute can be applied to individual elements.
 In this example, a page that is mostly Thai also contains some Vietnamese.
 ```html
 <html lang="th-TH">
   ...